 The Company's 2018 Employee Stock Purchase Plan (the "ESPP") became effective on March 28, 2018 at which time a total of 78,500 shares of common stock were reserved for issuance.
 In addition, the number of shares of common stock that may be issued under the ESPP automatically increases on each January 1 through January 1, 2027, by the least of (i) 125,000 shares of common stock, (ii) 1% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31 or (iii) such lesser number of shares as determined by the ESPP administrator.
 The number of authorized shares reserved for issuance under the ESPP was increased by 125,000 shares effective as of January 1, 2021.
 The first six month offering period was initiated on July 1, 2019.
-As of March 31, 2021, 332,757 shares remain available for future issuance.
+As of June 30, 2021, 341,416 shares remain available for issuance under the ESPP.
+In July 2021, 4,497 shares were issued to employees under the ESPP.